faranak403/test/README.md

 **Output**:

-- A Boolean function or model representing the logical relationship in the data.
+- A Boolean function representing the logical relationship in the data.

 Here’s an example of how to use the main function, bio_logic_gp, to find a logical relationship in a dataset:
 ```python